tekritesh/raspi/docs/assignment_2.md

 ### 4.24 What is the power consumption without load and with load?

-For Raspberry Pi 4B(2GB) the no load power consumption is 3.4 watts  where as Full Load is 7.6 watts
+For Raspberry Pi 4B(2GB) the no load power consumption is 3.4 watts  where as Full Load is 7.6 watts.
+Unfortunately I did not have a smart meter to measure.
+I could measure the temperature, power and frequency with a script but that is not direct indicator of the power consumption.

 ### 4.25 What would be a useful stress test to determine reliability?